Thuggonaut/42IC_Ring01_Get_Next_Line/notes.md

     - It will define the buffer size for `read()`.
     - The buffer size value will be modified by Moulinette to test your code.
     - This project must be able to compile with and without the `-D BUFFER_SIZE` flag in addition to the usual flags.
 You can choose the default value of your choice.
-7. Compile you code as follows (e.g. with a buffer size of 42):
+7. Compile your code as follows (e.g. with a buffer size of 42):
    `cc -Wall -Wextra -Werror -D Buffer_size=42 <files>.c`
 8. `get_next_line()` will be considered as having an undefined behaviour if the file pointed to by the file descriptor changed since the last call whereas `read()` didn't reach the end of the file.
 9. `get_next_line()` will also be considered as having an undefined behaviour when reading a binary file.